Easter Brunch Dessert: Greek Yogurt Fruit Pizza - Baby Chick

 • Fruit of your choice (blueberries and strawberries are always a favorite)

 1. We’ll start by making the cookie crust.
-In a large mixing bowl, cream the softened butter for about a minute on a medium speed (using either a hand mixer or a stand mixer with a paddle attachment).
+In a large mixing bowl, cream the softened butter for about a minute on medium speed (using either a hand mixer or a stand mixer with a paddle attachment).

-2. Once smooth, add the sugar to the bowl, and beat until light and fluffy.
+2. Once smooth, add the sugar to the bowl and beat until light and fluffy.

 3. Then, add the egg and the vanilla extract.
 Mix until well combined.